scality/Zenko/docs/docsource/operation/XDM_GUI/location_management/add_a_storage_location.rst

       :width: 100%
    .. tip::

-      If there are many accounts, you can use the field marked *Filter by Account Name* to reduce the number of visible accounts to a manageable level.
+      If there are many accounts, you can use the field marked *Search by Account Name* to reduce the number of visible accounts to a manageable level.